jijopg4u/java-challenge/readme.md

 - commit and push

 - Enhance the code in any ways you can see, you are free!
 Some possibilities:
-  - Add tests
+  - Add tests - Done
-  - Change syntax
+  - Change syntax - Done
-  - Protect controller end points
+  - Protect controller end points- Done
-  - Add caching logic for database calls
+  - Add caching logic for database calls - Done
-  - Improve doc and comments
+  - Improve doc and comments - Done
-  - Fix any bug you might find
+  - Fix any bug you might find - Done
 - Edit readme.md and add any comments.
 It can be about what you did, what you would have done if you had more time, etc.
 - Send us the link of your repository.